naja628/qwerasdf/work/manual.md

 * [List of Commands](#list-of-commands)

 # Intro
-It is recommended that follow along this manual by using the program.
+It is recommended that you follow along this manual by using the program.
 Place your left hand on the home row (ASDF), and use your mouse with your right hand.

 ## Using the Menu